fpeterek/strojove-uceni/insurance-claims/README.md

 ### Multi-layer Perceptron

 The neural network appears to classify almost everything as a non-claim.
 A rather surprising result is that we get a better classifier by increasing the number of hidden layers.
-Or, at least the F-score improves and the classifier starts classifying some records as claims.
+Or at least the F-score improves and the classifier starts classifying some records as claims.

-RELU appears to perform better than sigmoid, at least in terms of F-score.
+Choosing ReLU as the activation function results in higher F1-score but equivalent accuracy compared to the Sigmoid function.

 | solver | activation | hidden_layer_sizes | f1 score | accuracy | counter |
 | --- | --- | --- | --- | --- | --- |